petermr/tigr2ess/getpapers/getpapers.md

 # getpapers

-`getpapers` (written by Rik Smith-Unna, supported by ContentMine with Shuttleworth Funding) is a simple, powerful toolf for querying repositories of scholarly articles using a simple one-line command.
+###### `getpapers`(written by Rik Smith-Unna, supported by ContentMine with Shuttleworth Funding) is a simple, powerful tool for querying repositories of scholarly articles using a simple one-line command.

 Full instructions for installation and use are given at [getpapers repository](http://github.com/contentmine/getpapers).
 Please download and install.